Skip to content

 Enter image alt description

 Safety implications of process oversight.
-Outcome based oversight might still result in specification gaming.
-Process based supervision on the other hand theoretically mitigates this problem to a large extent by being more likely to produce interpretable reasoning.
+Outcome based oversight might result in specification gaming.
+Process based supervision on the other hand theoretically mitigates this problem to a large extent by being more likely to produce correct and legible reasoning.
 It encourages models to follow a process endorsed by humans and directly rewards an aligned sequence of smaller steps rather than relying on outcomes as a proxy for aligned behavior.
 (Lightman et. al, 2023)

 One problem is that due to the higher feedback requirement at every step, process based methods require a greater degree of human expertise.
 As a concrete example, if we were training a model to generate new CPU designs, we can simply structure outcome-based feedback based on power-consumption, chip area, etc. These are easier to evaluate and give feedback on, and can be used to optimize the overall chip layouts.
 On the other hand, a process-based approach would require detailed expert knowledge on designing chip layouts.
 (Uesato et. al, 2022) So even though process based oversight methods might potentially lead to both higher capabilities and alignment outcomes, they rely on amplifying human overseer abilities.
 We will explore how to increase the capability of human overseers in the section on amplification and debate.

-The next couple of sections explore two methods of process based supervision - procedural cloning and externalized reasoning oversight.
+The next couple of sections explore two methods of process based supervision - externalized reasoning oversight and procedural cloning.

 8.3.1 Externalized Reasoning Oversight (ERO)